krim404/DellXPS15-9550-OSX/Tutorial_10.12.md

 ```
 sudo cp ./10.12/Post-Install/AD-Kexts/UHD-Kexts/* /Volumes/EFI/EFI/CLOVER/kexts/10.12/
 ```
-To prevent getting in hibernation (which can and will corrupt your data).
+To prevent getting in hibernation (which can and will corrupt your data if you're not using the 4k switch).
 `sudo pmset -a hibernatemode 0`